rayjohnson/orch/README.md

 ### Environment vars

-The **environment_vars:** field allows you to define some values that can be used to drive deployment of the same config for multiple uses.
+The **deploy_vars:** field allows you to define some values that can be used to drive deployment of the same config for multiple uses.
 Often it is useful to have *dev*, *test* & *prod* environments for our application.
 Generally we want to use the same specification for all environments but we need a way to differentiate them and allow the app at run time to know what environment it is running in.

 Let's start with an example:
 ```
-environment_vars:
+deploy_vars:
   DEPLOY_ENV:
     - dev
     - test